U.S. says its warning appears to have averted Syrian chemical attack

 Ankara was angered by a U.S. decision in June to arm the YPG in the battle for Islamic State's stronghold of Raqqa.

-In Geneva, the United Nations human rights chief said at least 173 civilians have been killed in air and ground operations against Islamic State in Raqqa this month.

-For a graphic on map of Syria showing areas of control, click: here

-(Additional reporting by Orhan Coskun, Tulay Karadeniz and Omer Berberoglu in Turkey and John Walcott in Washington; Editing by Angus MacSwan and Dan Grebler)
+Additional reporting by Orhan Coskun, Tulay Karadeniz and Omer Berberoglu in Turkey, Sabine Siebold in Krasnodar, Russia and John Walcott in Washington; Writing by Alistair Bell; Editing by Angus MacSwan and Dan Grebler, Grant McCool